Pakistan orders probe into Hindu temple vandalism | DW | 05.08.2021

 Police said a mob stormed a Ganesh temple after the release of an 8-year-old Hindu boy accused of blasphemy.
 It is the latest attack against a religious minority in the Islamic republic.

-Pakistan's prime minister office has ordered an investigation into the vandalism of a Hindu temple, an official said Thursday.
+Pakistan's prime minister's office has ordered an investigation into the vandalism of a Hindu temple, an official said Thursday.

 The attack is the latest incident of religious-fueled violence against a minority group in the town of Rahim Yar Khan in the central Punjab province.